Timescapes of Urban Change

 This event is now full.
 It will be streamed live on Facebook.
 Please go to the Urban Laboratory Facebook page (https://www.facebook.com/UCLUrbanLab) to watch from 18.30 GMT on Tuesday 29 November 2016.

 Focusing on two cities that are exemplars of their urban regeneration in recent years: Barcelona and London, this event will bring together urban professionals and academics to reflect, from a long-term perspective, on the role of time in the construction and experience of these two cities.
 By doing this, we hope to situate questions around temporality at the forefront of the research agenda on urban change.

-This is the first of a two-part conference, with the second taking place at the Centre for Contemporary Culture in Barcelona on 12 and 13 December.
-Both events will be streamed live online and there will be opportunities for those not in attendance to participate in the discussions and pose questions.
-More information on the live stream soon.
+This is the first of a two-part conference, with the second taking place at the Centre for Contemporary Culture in Barcelona on Tuesday 13 December.

 - Please note that the event will be live streamed and recorded.
 By attending you are consenting to potentially appear and be heard in the video.